 3D printers have hundreds of variables that may potentially affect the mechanical and geometrical properties of the finished part.
-While many of these variables are controlled by the printer software and established by the printer manufacturer, there are still many quality critical factors under the control of the user.
+While many of these variables are controlled by the printer software and established by the printer manufacturer, there are still many quality-critical factors under the control of the user.

-For example, in the case of powder-bed fusion printing (one specific type of additive manufacturing that uses powder as the feed material which is then fused together layer by layer by a high powered laser beam), powder management is an important factor.
+For example, in the case of powder-bed fusion printing (one specific type of additive manufacturing that uses powder as the feed material which is then fused together layer by layer by a high-powered laser beam), powder management is an important factor.
 Powder that is not consumed during the printing process is typically recycled and used for the next print.
-However, the powder has been reported to degrade over subsequent uses (for example, the morphology of the particles may change or the oxygen content increase resulting in changes in the mechanical properties over subsequent builds).13 Further, if the 3D printer is used to print different materials, then care must be taken to prevent cross contamination of the powders.
-If all traces of the previous powder are not cleaned out of the printer, even a small amount of contamination can
+However, the powder has been reported to degrade over subsequent uses.
+More specifically, the morphology of the particles may change or the oxygen content may increase, either of which can alter mechanical properties over subsequent builds.13 Further, if the 3D printer is used to print different